MillenniumMachines/millenniummachines.github.io/docs/milo_2.0/manual/chapters/90_x_axis_and_xy_joiner.md

 LEAVE THESE
 (4) BOLTS OUT
-FOR NOW

-NOTICE THE SHOULDER BOLTS            3

-ARE MIRRORED SO THAT THEY ARE

-CLOSER TO THE OUTSIDE OF
+NOTICE THE SHOULDER BOLTS ARE MIRRORED SO THAT THEY ARE CLOSER TO THE OUTSIDE OF THE PLATE

-THE PLATE

 | Item | Part | Qty |